Satellite Beach Sea-Level Rise Comprehensive Plan Recommendations

 In the fall of 2009, the City of Satellite Beach, Florida, authorized a project designed to assess municipal vulnerability to rising sea level and initiate the planning process to properly mitigate impacts.
 The city has a total area of 4.3 square miles, in which 2.9 square miles of it is land and 1.4 square miles of it (31.94%) is water.
 The City’s highest elevation barely exceeds 20 ft (6.1 m) and is associated with the Atlantic Ocean coastal dune system, which otherwise averages about +15 ft (4.6 m) above sea level.

-The City adopted Resolution No. 880 wherein the City agreed to be a partner with the Indian River Lagoon National Estuary Program (IRL-NEP) in a project to address potential impacts of sea level rise on their 11.8 miles of shoreline along the Atlantic Ocean and the Banana River segment of the Indian River Lagoon estuary.
+Satellite Beach adopted Resolution No. 880 wherein the City agreed to partner with the Indian River Lagoon National Estuary Program (IRL-NEP).
+The project addressed potential impacts of sea level rise on their 11.8 miles of shoreline along the Atlantic Ocean and the Banana River segment of the Indian River Lagoon estuary.
 The Environmental Protection Agency’s Climate Ready Estuaries Partner Startup Grant Program funded the project.

 To implement this pilot project, the City hired a geologist to develop a science-based assessment of the impacts and timing of sea-level rise, and the Satellite Beach Comprehensive Planning Advisory Board (CPAB) formed a Sea Level Rise Subcommittee to use the assessment to determine strategies and policies to be incorporated into the City’s Comprehensive Plan.